Skip to content

 False Positive Management

-Security teams waste hours triaging findings that turn out to be noise.
-Most ASPM tools handle this through suppression rules and deduplication.
-ArmorCode uses AI-based triage to auto-classify findings.
+False positives are the #1 complaint I hear about security tools.
+Most ASPM platforms deal with this through suppression rules and deduplication.
+ArmorCode uses AI triage to auto-classify findings.
 DefectDojo lets you manually suppress and group duplicates.
-Invicti ASPM takes a different route: its proof-based scanning confirms exploitability before flagging an issue, which cuts false positives at the source rather than filtering them after the fact.
+Invicti ASPM takes a different route: its proof-based scanning confirms exploitability before flagging an issue, so you get fewer false positives to begin with rather than filtering them out after the fact.

 7